What Does Skin Purging Look Like? Here's What You Need to Know

 By now, you may already know what purging is.
 It’s a process where the new skin products boost your cell’s turnover, causing pimples, whiteheads, blackheads, dry skin, or pustules.

-On the other hand, irritation is an allergic reaction or sensitivity to an ingredient in the products.
+On the other hand, irritation is an allergic reaction to a new product or sensitivity to an ingredient in the products.
 In this case, the rash appears almost immediately after using the product.
 The rash can be itchy, hot, or burning, which is not the case with purging.

 If you have symptoms of irritation, it’s recommended to stop using the product immediately, which is not the case with purging.
 With the latter, you need to be patient while the symptoms subside.